Galera Manager Documents

-Loading Initial Data
+Loading Initial Data¶

-After you create a Galera Cluster and add nodes with Galera Manager, you’ll probably want to load data from a previous database, to migrate data from another server or cluster.
+After you create a Galera Cluster and add nodes with Galera Manager, you will probably want to load data from a previous database, to migrate data from another server or cluster.
 This is not a feature of Galera Manager since its main focus is the logistics and monitoring of clusters and nodes, not the data contained in the databases.

-To load the initial data in a new Galera Cluster created within Galera Manager, you’ll have to use standard methods, of which there are a few.
+To load the initial data in a new Galera Cluster created within Galera Manager, you will have to use standard methods, of which there are a few.
 This page of the Codership documentation explains how to log into one of the hosts, and how to use common, basic methods to load data into a node.

-If you’re unfamiliar with how to make a back-up on an existing Galera Cluster, you could read the Backup Cluster Data documentation page first.
+If you are unfamiliar with how to make a back-up on an existing Galera Cluster, you could read the Backup Cluster Data documentation page first.
 There are also links in the margin to tutorials on making back-ups and loading back-ups to a node of a new cluster—regardless of whether Galera Manager was used to create the cluster.

 Methods to Load Initial Data